 He came—with Byron Matthews.
 Matthews was one of Fort Worth’s most successful criminal defense lawyers.

 Quickly the tables turned.
-Hagler, initially the suspected victim, became the suspected killer: In Oklahoma he was charged with murder of the unidentified person.
+Hagler, initially the suspected victim, became the suspected killer: In Oklahoma he was charged with murder of the unidentified person whose charred body was found in Hagler’s ex-wife’s car.

 (A belt buckle with the monogram H was found in the burned car.)